Dwinell History, Family Crest & Coats of Arms

 The surname Dwinell was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from very ancient times.

 Early History of the Dwinell family

-Another 332 words (24 lines of text) covering the years 1066, 1427, and 1713 are included under the topic Early Dwinell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dwinell research.
+Another 198 words (14 lines of text) covering the years 1066, 1427, and 1713 are included under the topic Early Dwinell History in all our PDF Extended History products and printed products wherever possible.